MarketSquare/robotframework-requests/README.md

 In this case it is ``/users/bulkan`` which will return a JSON string.
 `RequestsLibrary` returned object provides a method to get the content as a JSON object format called json().

-You could also assert on the response status code like below, but with the ``GET On Session`` keyword automatically fails if an error is returned.
+You could also assert on the response status code like below, but the ``GET On Session`` keyword automatically fails if an error is returned.

 ```robotframework
     Status Should Be  Ok              ${resp}